dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 ```

 That way, everyone who needs to get the answer to the Ultimate Question of Life, the
-Universe and Everything can buy the `libanswer.so` compiled library and the `answer.h` header
+Universe, and Everything can buy the `libanswer.so` compiled library and the `answer.h` header
 and call the `get_answer()` function - let's see how.

 # Using the library from The Experts